gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

   processes that access the same server Region.

-For more information about the various Region types and their capabilities as well as configuration options, see [Region Types](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-region_options-region_types.html) in the [vmware-gemfire-short-name] product documentation.
+For more information about the various Region types and their capabilities as well as configuration options, see [Region Types](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-region_options-region_types.html) in the GemFire product documentation.

 ### <a id="using-externally-configured-region"></a>Using an Externally Configured Region

-To reference Regions already configured in a [vmware-gemfire-short-name] native `cache.xml` file, use the `lookup-region` element.
+To reference Regions already configured in a GemFire native `cache.xml` file, use the `lookup-region` element.
 Declare the target Region name with the `name` attribute.
 For example, to declare a bean definition identified as `ordersRegion` for an existing Region